frdfsnlght/aix-SQLite/README.md

 ### Data Manipulation

 The methods in this section deal with creating, deleting and otherwise manipulating data in the database.
-They all have asynchronous versions.
+They all have asynchronous versions and corresponding events.
 Asynchronous methods perform their work on a background thread so they don't block the main UI thread.
 This is important for a good user experience during operations that might take more than a 100 milliseconds or so.
 Blocking the main UI thread will make your application appear to "freeze" and become